The Board Game Design Course

 “Stop wasting precious game design time formatting 100 images for cards or tiles that are all just variations on a theme.
 Component Studio will automatically format them for you and then give you a print and play PDF, raw images with full bleed, or even upload those images directly to The Game Crafter.”

 Now there is a cost to this program.
-You’re going to have to pay $9.99 for the use of it, but you can give it a three-day free trial first to see if it’s right for you.
+You’re going to have to pay $9.99 per month for the use of it, but you can give it a three-day free trial first to see if it’s right for you.
 While it is an ongoing cost, I know some designers who swear by Component Studio.

 If you’re using the Game Crafter to have prototypes made, this can be an efficient solution, as your files will already be uploaded to their site, which makes it much faster and easier compared to re-uploading all of your assets in a different format.
 Like Nandeck, it can pull data from an Excel spreadsheet to create your game quickly.

-Check out component studio HERE.
+Check out Component Studio HERE.

 Card Creator

 Another alternative is available right inside Steam, which also hosts Tabletop Simulator.
+It’s called Card Creator.

 This one also has a cost, however, it is only a one-time cost, around $40.
 Once you pay the initial fee, it’s yours for life.